SamZorSec/Open-Home-Automation/ha_mqtt_switch/README.md

-# MQTT Switch - Home-Assistant
+# MQTT Switch - Home Assistant
 A simple example to control a switch onnected to a NodeMCU board (ESP8266).

 ## Configuration